Microbiologically induced calcite precipitation

 Microbiologically induced calcium carbonate precipitation (MICP) is a bio-geochemical process that induces calcium carbonate precipitation within the soil matrix.
 Biomineralization in the form of calcium carbonate precipitation can be traced back to the Precambrian period.
 Calcium carbonate can be precipitated in three polymorphic forms, which in the order of their usual stabilities are calcite, aragonite and vaterite.
 The main groups of microorganisms that can induce the carbonate precipitation are photosynthetic microorganisms such as cyanobacteria and microalgae; sulfate-reducing bacteria; and some species of microorganisms involved in nitrogen cycle.
 Several mechanisms have been identified by which bacteria can induce the calcium carbonate precipitation, including urea hydrolysis, denitrification, sulfate production, and iron reduction.
 Two different pathways, or autotrophic and heterotrophic pathways, through which calcium carbonate is produced have been identified.
 There are three autotrophic pathways, which all result in depletion of carbon dioxide and favouring calcium carbonate precipitation.
 In heterotrophic pathway, two metabolic cycles can be involved: the nitrogen cycle and the sulfur cycle.
 Several applications of this process have been proposed, such as remediation of cracks and corrosion prevention in concrete, biogrout, sequestration of radionuclides and heavy metals.

 Metabolic pathways

 Autotrophic pathway

 All three principal kinds of bacteria that are involved in autotrophic production of carbonate obtain carbon from gaseous or dissolved carbon dioxide.
 These pathways include non-methylotrophic methanogenesis, anoxygenic photosynthesis, and oxygenic photosynthesis.
-Non-methylotrophic methanogegenesis is carried out by methanogenic archaebacteria, which use CO2 and H2 in anaerobiosis to give CH4.
+Non-methylotrophic methanogenesis is carried out by methanogenic archaebacteria, which use CO2 and H2 in anaerobiosis to give CH4.